petertseng/monorail/README.md

 * "analyze" or "a": The same as the `-a` flag.
 * "best" or "b": The same as the `-b` flag.
+* "undo" or "u": Undo the most recent move.
+(Yes, you may undo multiple times if desired)
 * (A number): Perform the move labeled with that number.

 ## Board arrangement